 Fear is a normal emotion.
-For some, however, fear is more extreme and disruptive than this: approximately 10 per cent of people have an anxiety disorder at any one time, only a tiny proportion of which receive appropriate psychological treatment.
-This book provides you with information about fear and how to cope with it, so that you can reclaim your life.
-Dr. Warren Mansell, a clinical psychologist and lecturer with extensive experience in research on anxiety and phobias, writes accessibly and supportively.
-He provides real-life examples and many easy-to-learn techniques from cognitive behavioural therapy (CBT), all of which will help you develop a lasting change: learning to accept your experiences, to draw on your strengths, and to develop your personal values.
+For one out of ten people, however, fear is extreme and disruptive because approximately 10% of people have an anxiety disorder at any one time, only a tiny proportion of whom receive appropriate psychological treatment.
+This book provides you with information about fears and phobias and how to cope with them, so you can reclaim your life.
+Incorporating extensive research on anxiety and phobias, Dr Mansell writes accessibly and supportively.
+He provides real-life examples and many easy-to-learn techniques from cognitive behavioural therapy (CBT), all of which will help sufferers develop a lasting change.
+Coping with Fears and Phobias is supported by a dedicated website for sufferers and carers.

 "The book offers a step-by-step way to understand anxiety, prepare for change, face fears and build on strength and values."

 – Index Magazine, The (West Kent and East Sussex Edition)

 ‘Impressively clear, comprehensive, and practical – a treasure for those who wish to understand and treat their anxiety.’

 – Daniel Freeman - Dr. Daniel Freeman, Institute of Psychiatry, King’s College London

 "A very valuable addition to the self-help literature.
 It is clear and concise, and gives plentiful, useful advice on how to use strategies derived form a cognitive behavioural framework to overcome anxiety."

 – Ann Hackmann - Consultant Clinical Psychologist, Oxford University Department of Psychiatry

 "Warren Mansell draws on a wealth of clinical experience to present an admirable combination of well-validated scientific strategies and a common-sense approach in his 10-step plan to coping with fears and phobias.
 Highly recommended."